tytydraco/yessleep/out/The_girl_of_my_dreams_had_a_dark_secret.md

 My hands shook as I unstuck it and began to read.

 *I’m sorry I hurt you.
-I hope one day we can be friends.
-But I understand if that’s not possible.
 You’re a nice guy and one day you’ll find someone who deserves you.
 Don’t try and contact me.
 I’ve gone away.*

 There were no kisses but there was a P.S.